top of page

 Contact me for details of formats and where to send your stuff.

-I prefer working with MS Word docs because feedback and commenting on the doc is easy.
+I prefer working with MS Word docs because it's easy to add feedback and comments.

 However, I also work with Google Docs and PDFs.